xz/new.css/README.md

 **Why should I use this instead of (popular framework)?**

 new.css wasn't made to be a true framework.
-It's made for rapidly prototyping your raw HTML or setting up a good-looking simple HTML site with zero configuration.
+It's made for rapidly prototyping your raw HTML or setting up a good-looking simple HTML site with zero configuration. and also to give you idea of how to get to the theme works with this technology.

 **Does this work with (platform/service)?**